 Amsterdam, Nov.
-12 .- Dr. Adolph Wagner, former professor of jurisprudence and political economy at the University of Berlin, is dead in Berlin.
-He had an honorary degree from the University of Wisconsin.
+12.-Dr. Adolph Wagner, former professor of jurisprudence and political economy at the University of Berlin, is dead in Berlin.
+He had an honorary degree from the cash.
+Explosions in the bank attract-University of Wisconsin.

 Queen of Hawaii Is Dying.

 Honolulu, Nov.
-12.-Former Queen Lillyokalani of Hawati is dying, physicians say.
-Recently "Queen Lil" lost her hatred for the United States and subscribed liberally to the first United States Liberty loan.
+12.-Former Queen Liliuokalaai of Hawaii is dying, physicians say, Recently "Queen Lil" lost her hatred for the United States and subscribed liberally to the first United just beginning to ascend while the States Liberty loan.